New Sunderland Bridge Project, United Kingdom

 The New Sunderland Bridge design

 The Sunderland Bridge was designed by the Stephen Spence architects and structural engineers Techniker in 2005.
-The New Sunderland Bridge will be a 336m long unique cable-stay bridge with a deck width of 30m.
-It will have two traffic lanes in each direction alongside dedicated cycle and pedestrian ways.
+The New Sunderland Bridge would have been a 336m long unique cable-stay bridge with a deck width of 30m.
+It would have four lanes with two in each direction alongside dedicated cycle and pedestrian ways.

-The bridge will have two curving steel towers of different heights.
-The higher tower will measure about 187m at its highest point, while the smaller one will be 140m high.
-Deck surface of the bridge will be about 16m to 20m from the surface of the River Wear.
-The bridge will be the tallest in the UK.
+The bridge would have two curving steel towers of different heights.
+The higher tower would measure about 187m at its highest point, while the smaller one would be 140m high.
+Deck surface of the bridge would be about 16m to 20m from the surface of the River Wear.
+The bridge would be the tallest in the UK.

 The design won the first prize in RIBA for the New River Wear Crossing Competition among 35 participants in September 2005.
 It was held by the Sunderland City Council, Sunderland arc and English Partnerships.
 The residents of Sunderland supported the iconic bridge design against the cheaper option of a basic beam bridge road in a City Council's consultation.